 Chromebooks have grown up over the past few years.
 They’re faster, better built, and more attractive than ever.
 That also means they’ve increased in price.
-Options like the HP Chromebook x2 or Lenovo Yoga Chromebook easily break the $500 mark, while the Pixelbook will push you closer to $1,000.
+Options like thecan easily break the $500 mark, while the will push you closer to $1,000.

 Lenovo is putting out some of the best Chromebooks on the market today, but its high-end offerings naturally don’t come cheap.
 For a super-affordable alternative to laptops like the Yoga, consider Lenovo’s Chromebook S330.
 This 14-inch computer runs on a quad-core CPU and 4GB of RAM – snappy enough for work tasks like web browsing and word processing.
 It also comes with 32GB of flash storage for files and apps.
 Since Chrome OS is largely cloud-based, you don’t need too much space to handle your basic needs.

 It may not replace your full-featured Windows, Mac, or Chrome OS laptops, but for this much money, it’s hard to find this much laptop.

 Hybrid laptops are a big thing now, and the Chromebook market has also seen its fair share of these handy 2-in-1 convertible computers.
 Lenovo’s Chromebook C330 is one of the most affordable 2-in-1 laptops out there.
 It’s got solid enough specs for the price, too, with a 2.1 GHz CPU, 4GB of RAM, and a boosted 64GB of flash storage.